Multi Masking Skincare for Adult Acne

 Multi-Task?
 Multi-Mask !

-But before that, I’d like to start off with another kind of multi-tasking, from another angle, which is how to deal with different parts of your face doing different things, even when your skincare routine is as optimal as can be.
+I’d like to talk this week about a kind of multi-tasking, from the perspective of dealing with skin that seems like it's in some sort of identity crisis.
+How do we deal with different parts of our face doing different things, even when our skincare routine is as optimal as can be?

 How to treat adult acne using different masks together

-This may surprise you - only 10% of the world’s population has truly dry skin, ie, doesn’t produce enough oil to keep it lubricated and healthy, while only 10% of the world’s population produces way too much oil.
-Everyone else falls in the spectrum in between.
+This may surprise you: only 10% of the world’s population has truly dry skin, ie, doesn’t produce enough oil to keep it lubricated and healthy, while only 10% of the world’s population produces way too much oil.
+Everyone else falls into the wide spectrum in between.

 This is why my clinical instructor in beauty school first introduced us to the world of skincare with this adage:

-“There is no such thing as Normal Skin”
+“There ain't no such thing as Normal Skin”

 dealing with combination skin in Adult Acne